emerywebster/emerywebster.github.io/about.md

 permalink: /about/
 feature-img: "img/beav.jpg"
 ---
 Hi there!
-I'm Webb &ndash; a UX and product generalist living in Denver, Colorado.
+I'm Webb &ndash; a UX and product designer living in Denver, Colorado.

 I enjoy...